 Compare the expenditure categories in the declaration (insulation materials, solar panel components, recycled steel, energy-efficient glazing) to the eligible categories in Annex 2 of the subsidy agreement.
 All four categories appear in Annex 2.

-The working paper file contains four procedure schedules, each cross-referenced to source documents.
-One exception identified (invoice date outside the subsidy period for €18,400).
-The AUP report states this finding without concluding whether the expenditure is or isn't eligible.
+The file contains four procedure schedules, each cross-referenced to source documents.
+One exception was identified (invoice date outside the subsidy period for €18,400).
+The AUP report will state this finding without concluding whether the expenditure is or isn’t eligible.
 The Province draws that conclusion.

 ISRS 4400.30 lists the mandatory report elements.
 Missing any of them creates a non-compliant report that a regulator will flag.

 Under the revised standard, ISRS 4400.30(m) now permits the practitioner to include recommendations in the report if the engagement terms provide for it.
 This was not permitted under the old standard.
+If Dekker Bouw’s engagement terms included a provision for recommendations, the practitioner could note that the invoice dated 14 July 2025 may need to be replaced or excluded from the next declaration.
 Without that provision in the engagement terms, the recommendation stays out of the report.

-ISRS 4400.A44 gives guidance: the report should be dated no earlier than the date on which the practitioner completed the procedures and determined the findings.
-If there's a gap between completing the procedures and issuing the report, the report date is the completion date, not the issue date.
+ISRS 4400.A44 gives additional guidance on dating.
+The report should be dated no earlier than the date on which the practitioner completed the procedures and determined the findings.
+If there’s a gap between completing the procedures and issuing the report (common when internal review adds a few days), the report date is the completion date, not the issue date.
 Get this wrong and you create a dating inconsistency that an external reviewer will question.

-1. Before accepting: confirm the engagement has a rational purpose (ISRS 4400.19(a)) and that the engaging party acknowledges the procedures as appropriate (ISRS 4400.16(b)(ii)).
-If the engaging party can't articulate why the procedures will answer their question, push back before signing the engagement letter.
+- Before accepting, confirm the engagement has a rational purpose (ISRS 4400.19(a)) and that the engaging party acknowledges the procedures as appropriate (ISRS 4400.16(b)(ii)).
+If the engaging party can’t articulate why the procedures will answer their question, push back before signing the engagement letter.

 Common mistakes